The website for funny top ten lists and other satire

 The U.S. website www.klugness.com was launched in October 2022 with over 100 funny top ten lists, and has since increased that number to over 200.
 The klugness site doesn't include jokes in the traditional sense, but is dedicated to humor using a David Letterman-style top ten list format.
 A portion of the content focuses on American politics, with the site generally leaning left, while the rest is garden-variety humor ala MAD magazine.
 We hope you enjoy the site!

-This image of "a person at a computer monitor buying NVIDIA stock" was created by Klugmeister using artificial intelligence software.
-The image does not depict a real person.
+This image of "flip flops and a margarita" was created by Klugmeister using artificial intelligence software.
 The image was reviewed by Klugmeister before posting on this web page.
-This image appears on List 223 - Top Ten Incorrect Translations of "Veni, Vidi, Vici"Part 2.
+This image appears on List 181 - Top Ten Jimmy Buffett Regrets.

 This home page shows the most recent top ten list.
 Please check out the full archive of funny top ten lists on klugness.com at All Top Ten Lists.
 Note these lists were created up to five years ago, even though the klugness site itself is two years old.
 The archive page also includes a "List Sampler" table of 18 selected funny top ten lists that will give you a sense of our content without having to tackle all 200+ funny top ten lists.
 Beneath the "List Sampler" is information about the pictures we've been adding to the site since the beginning of 2023.
 The pictures are generated using a combination of artificial intelligence and traditional means.